The 20 Best Lithotripsy Doctors in Kansas, US

 Offers Telehealth

-Bristol Whiles is an Urologist in Kansas City, Kansas.
-Dr. Whiles is rated as an Advanced provider by MediFind in Lithotripsy.
+Bristol Whiles is a Urologist in Kansas City, Kansas.
+Dr. Whiles has been practicing medicine for over 9 years and is rated as an Advanced provider by MediFind in Lithotripsy.
 Her top areas of expertise are Kidney Stones, Horseshoe Kidney, Marginal Zone Lymphoma (MZL), Lithotripsy, and Ureteroscopy.
 Dr. Whiles is currently accepting new patients.

 Advanced in Lithotripsy